piku235/JungiThemeBundle/Resources/doc/loading-theme-mapping.md

 By first you must remember that the JungiThemeBundle does not load theme mapping files automatically, so you have to do it manually.
-As you know themes resides in a bundle and to make them available in an app you have a possibility of registering theme mapping files via the JungiThemeBundle extension or by application configuration.
+As you know themes resides in a bundle and to make them available in an app you have a possibility of registering theme mapping files by the JungiThemeBundle extension or by application configuration.

 Load via bundle extension
 -------------------------

-First open the file where is located your bundle class e.g. `src/Foo/FooBundle/BooFooBundle.php`.
+First open a file where is located your bundle class e.g. `src/Foo/FooBundle/BooFooBundle.php`.
 After that define the **build** method in the bundle class if you do not have it actually.
 Thanks to that method we are able to load themes in much comfortable way.